seanmullery/HECD/README.md

     bokeh serve --show bokeh_analysis.py

 It should run in your web browser.
 It will require the files in Data, so make sure they are also available locally in the same structure as above.
+This is still a bit of a work in progress.
+In the legend A stands for images that are modifications from the ground truth while N stands for images that are modified from the White balanced corrected version.

   ![image](Bokeh_Screenshot.png)